-Overall, the vast majority (83%) of the 11 million children who attend school travel less than 30 minutes to reach school, and most learners (81%) attend their nearest school.
+Overall, the vast majority (84%) of the 10.9 million children who attend school travel less than 30 minutes to reach school and most learners (83%) attend their nearest school.
 Children of secondary age are more likely than primary school learners to travel far to reach school.
-In mid-2011 there were approximately seven million children of primary school age (7 - 13 years) in South Africa.
-A million of these children (15%) travel more than 30 minutes to and from school every day.
-In KwaZulu-Natal this proportion is significantly higher than the national average, at 24%.
-Of the 4.3 million children of secondary school age (14 - 17 years), 20% travel more than 30 minutes to reach school.
+In mid-2012 there were over seven million children of primary school age (7 - 13 years) in South Africa.
+Close to one million of these children (14%) travel more than 30 minutes to and from school every day.
+In KwaZulu-Natal this proportion is significantly higher than the national average, at 22%.
+Of the four million children of secondary school age (14 - 17 years), 20% travel more than 30 minutes to reach school.

-Physical access to school remains a problem for many children in South Africa, particularly those living in more remote areas where public transport to schools is lacking or inadequate and where households are unable to afford private transport for children to get to school.16 A number of rural schools have closed since 2002, making the situation more difficult for children in these areas.
-Nationally, the number of public schools has dropped by 8% (over 2,000 schools) between 2002 and 2011, with the largest decreases in the Free State, North West and Limpopo.
-Over the same period, the number of independent schools has risen by 328 (28%).17
+Physical access to school remains a problem for many children in South Africa, particularly those living in more remote areas where public transport to schools is lacking or inadequate and where households are unable to afford private transport for children to get to school.
+A number of rural schools have closed since 2002, making the situation more difficult for children in these areas.
+Nationally, the number of public schools has dropped by 8% (over 2,000 schools) between 2002 and 2012, with the largest decreases in the Free State, North West and Limpopo.
+Over the same period, the number of independent schools has risen by 386 (33%).

-Figure 4e: School-aged children living far from school, by province, 2011 (Y-axis reduced to 40%)
+Figure 4d: School-aged children living far from school, by province, 2012